Giordana Angi

-Giordana Angi (born 12 January 1994) is a French-Italian singer-songwriter and record producer.
+Giordana Angi (/it/; born 12 January 1994) is a French-Italian singer-songwriter and record producer.

 She debuted in the "Newcomers" section at the Sanremo Music Festival 2012 with the song "Incognita poesia".
 In 2019 she ended up second in the eighteenth edition of the Italian talent show Amici di Maria De Filippi.

 In 2019 she signed a recording contract with Universal Music Italia, releasing two studio albums and several singles, including "Casa" and "Come mia madre",which she competed with at the Sanremo Music Festival 2020.

 As a songwriter and lyricist she wrote songs for Nina Zilli, Tiziano Ferro, Alessandra Amoroso and Alberto Urso.
 In 2022, she founded 21co, a record label affiliated with Fascino PGT.